joelberkeley/spidr/tutorials/BayesianOptimization.md

 -->
 # Design: Bayesian optimization

+## A Bayesian optimization refresher

-In this tutorial, we'll look at how, in Bayesian optimization, we can use historic data on a black-box objective function to predict what inputs are likely to optimize the function.
+In this tutorial on design in Bayesian optimization, we'll look at how we can use historic data on a black-box objective function to predict what inputs are likely to optimize a black-box function.
 We'll detail the architecture of spidr's Bayesian optimization functionality as we go.

-When choosing a point to next evaluate, we can use historic observations.
+TODO the following setup doesn't assume how we represent the data and model it.
+Can we not even mention separate data sets?

+In Bayesian optimization, we use historic observations to choose a point to evaluate.
 In the simplest case, this will be a pair of input points and objective values.
-We can also construct a model of how input points map to objective values.
-Together, we have historic data and a model over that data.
+We also construct a model of how input points map to objective values.
 In more complex cases, one data set and one model might be too restrictive.
-For example, if the objective fails to evaluate at some points, it might not be appropriate to model both the objective value (a regression problem) and its failure regions (a classification problem) together.
-Since our model of the objective values will only be over a subset of the data, one way we could represent this is to have separate data sets for the data on objective values and failure regions.
-More generally, we can expect to have any number of data sets, and one model for each data set.
+For example, if the objective fails to evaluate at some points, it might not be appropriate to model both the objective value and its probability of failure together.
+Rather, since our model of the objective values will only be over a subset of the data, we could represent with separate data sets for the data on objective values and probability of failure.
+For other problems, we can expect to have any number of data sets, and model each data set separately.

 Our task is to find a new point at which to evaluate our objective function, using our data and models.
 We can represent this visually: